 where $G^{0}_{lm}(z)$ and $G_{lm}^{\rm lattice}(z)$ denote the unperturbed and dressed lattice propagators between sites $l$ and $m$, respectively. \cite{Schiller_Ingersent_1995,Zarand_etal_2000}

-Among the limitations of the $1/d$ expansion is its difficulty to capture long range fluctuations.
-Perhaps more importantly, the truncation at finite order may lead to non-analytic properties of dynamical quantities. \cite{Pruschke_etal_2001} The method is an example of the nested cluster scheme and it also related to the recently proposed self-energy embedding theory. \cite{Biroli_2004,Kananenka_etal_2015,Zgid_Gull_2017}
+Among the shortcomings of the $1/d$ expansion are its limitations in the description of long range fluctuations.
+Perhaps more importantly, the truncation at finite order may lead to non-analytic properties of some dynamical quantities. \cite{Pruschke_etal_2001} The method is an example of the nested cluster scheme and is also related to the recently proposed self-energy embedding theory. \cite{Biroli_2004,Kananenka_etal_2015,Zgid_Gull_2017}